 155. While effective institutional arrangements can facilitate implementation, effective monitoring ensures that the course and pace of implementation continues as originally planned.
-Monitoring is
+Monitoring is important for ensuring that the LARP is effectively implemented, unforeseen impacts related with land acquisition activities can be identified and appropriate measures to address the same can be taken in a timely manner.

-- 156. The monitoring mechanism for the LARP shall comprise of both internal and external monitoring.
-While internal monitoring as a mechanism will be carried out in parallel to project implementation and at different stages respectively, external monitoring will be carried out by an External consultant to verify the effective implementation of the LARP as well as the monitoring data collected by the PMU.
-The specific details of internal and external monitoring are summed up below: - 157.
-The implementation of LARP will be monitored by the Resettlement Consultant of the PMU in close coordination with local khokimiyat and CBOs.
-The External Resettlement Consultant will verify the results of the internal monitoring.
+156. The monitoring mechanism for the LARP shall comprise of both internal and external monitoring.
+While internal monitoring as a mechanism will be carried out in parallel to project implementation and at different stages respectively, external monitoring will be carried out by an external consultant to verify the effective implementation of the LARP as well as the monitoring data collected by the PMU.
+The specific details of internal and external monitoring are summed up below:

+157. The implementation of LARP will be monitored by the resettlement consultant of the PMU in close coordination with local khokimiyat and CBOs.
+The external resettlement consultant will verify the results of the internal monitoring.